xcart/xcart-docs/_pages/kb_en/modules/social_login/setting_up_apple_login.md

 ## Configuring the Social Login Addon: Apple

 Once you have created and configured your Apple Services ID, you will need to obtain one pieces of information: your Website Signin ID (Identifier).
-These will need to be entered in X-Cart so the addon can connect to the App you created on Apple and generate the Sign in with Apple widget code correctly.
+This will need to be entered in X-Cart so the addon can connect to the App you created on Apple and generate the Sign in with Apple widget code correctly.

 The Website Signin ID can be found in the **Identifiers** list in the **Certificates, Identifiers & Profiles** section in your [Apple Developer account](https://developer.apple.com/ "Setting Up Apple Login for Your Store"):
 ![apple-8.png]({{site.baseurl}}/attachments/ref_5XNl15JW/apple-8.png)